 - SSRIs/MAOIs/antidepressants (Prozac, Zoloft)

-As with any supplement, it’s important to consult your doctor before taking ginkgo biloba and stop use if you develop any negative side effects or adverse medication interactions.
+As with any supplement, it’s important to consult a doctor before taking ginkgo biloba and discontinue use if you develop any negative side effects or adverse medication interactions.

 Ginkgo biloba is commercially available in the following forms:

 - liquid extracts